salaamifirm/law/index.md

 # By declaring these variables, you can include a CTA section.
 cta: connect # the heading for your CTA section
-cta_description: questions, comments, or concerns? please don't hesitate to reach out. # a description to be desplayed below the heading and above the content
+cta_description: Questions, comments, or concerns?
+Contact us. # a description to be desplayed below the heading and above the content
 cta_button: mailto:salaamifirm@gmail.com # a link to an external website or to media
 cta_button_label: contact # the label on the button